 Paul, who is the author of the bestselling book “Black is the New White”, enjoys a surprisingly low net worth of 500 thousand US dollars.
 It's hard to imagine that someone who revolutionized the way we perceive comedy would worth so low.
 As of 2016, he is 74 and battling prostate cancer.
 It's likely that his cancer treatment has cost him a fortune.
 Nevertheless, his on-screen comedic career has been in a dormant status because of controversies and criticisms surrounding his straightforward and cocky style of comedy.

-Personality wise, he was referred to by the words such as cocky, straight forward, sharp tounge and rude.
+Personality wise, he is referred to by the words such as cocky, straight forward, sharp tounge and rude.
 In an interview in the past, Paul has said that he derives his comedy from what he sees and hear around.
 Interestingly, Paul is someone who said his wife “You are fat” when his wife asked him how she was looking.
-This was how the Paul thinks.
+This is how the Paul thinks.
 Simply, he is a complete realist both on and off screen.

 Talking about his relationship status, tabloids suggest that he is a divorcee with three children.
-His ex-wife was no other than African American ex-actress Yvonne Mooney.
+His ex-wife is no other than African American ex-actress Yvonne Mooney.
 Reportedly, the couple parented three children.
 Unfortunately, his son Symeon was murdered in 2001.

-Nevertheless, there was also an archaic rumor that suggests Mooney parenting yet another child with someone after his divorce with Yvonne.
+Nevertheless, there is also an archaic rumor that suggests Mooney parenting yet another child with someone after his divorce with Yvonne.
 However, we cannot verify the rumor until Paul verifies it.
 Anyway, it's true that he dated actress Lori Petty somewhere in the past.

 Quick Facts